 The last piece of the puzzle

 I don’t like the idea of manipulating a photograph.
 There are plenty of discussions on blogs and forums about what image manipulation is, what a photographer should or should not be allowed to do, and why simply tweaking the contrast of a photograph already is, for many, a form of manipulation.

-It was difficult for me to explain why image manipulation has nothing to do with photography, and I had a hard time explaining why moderatily tweaking the contrast or the saturation of a photograph is not image manipulation.
+It was difficult for me to explain why image manipulation has nothing to do with photography, and I had a hard time explaining why moderately tweaking the contrast or the saturation of a photograph is not image manipulation.
 Reading the essays really helped me a lot to better understand these differences.
-Adding, removing, manipulating elements of a photograph has more to do with a painting than a photograph.
+Adding, removing, and manipulating elements of a photograph has more to do with a painting than a photograph.

 Paul Strand in 1922 wrote:

 “[…] with this period begins that curious misconception of the inherent qualities of a new medium, on the part of almost everyone who has attempted to express himself through it.
 Without the slightest realization that in this machine, the camera, a new and unique instrument had been placed in their hands, photographers have in almost every instance, been trying to use it as a short cut to an accepted medium, painting.
 This misconception still persists today throughout Europe and to a large degree even here in America.

 At every turn the attempt is made to turn the camera into a brush, to make a photograph look like a painting, an etching, a charcoal drawing or whatnot, like anything but a photograph; and always in imitation of the work of inferior painters.”